 Due to a lot of German wind & sun + imports, Belgium has the lowest prices.

-Due to negative prices, a shortage of flexibility and storage, offshore wind is currently being shut down.
+Due to negative prices, a lack of flexibility and storage, offshore wind is currently being shut down.

 100% renewable via flex & storage.
 Look to the future, instead of recipes from the past.
 1/5